informalsystems/quint/tutorials/lesson3-anatomy/coin.md

     // FUNCTIONAL LAYER:
     // Values and functions that are state-independent

-    // the maximal value Solidity UInt can carry pure val MAX_UINT = 2^256 - 1
+    // the maximal value a Solidity UInt can carry pure val MAX_UINT = 2^256 - 1

-    // does a big integer represent Solidity uint? pure def isUInt(i: int): bool = (0 <= i and i <= MAX_UINT)
+    // does a big integer represent a Solidity UInt? pure def isUInt(i: int): bool = (0 <= i and i <= MAX_UINT)
 ```

 It often happens that a protocol requires auxilliary definitions that do not
-depend on the protocol state, but only depend on the values of their parameters.
+depend on the protocol state, but only on the values of their parameters.
 Such computations are often called "pure".
 In the above code, we define two
 pure definitions:

  - The pure value `MAX_UINT`.

- - The pure definition `isUInt` that computes, whether an integer is within
+ - The pure definition `isUInt` that computes if a given integer `i` is within
    the range from 0 to MAX_UINT (inclusive).

 The main property of pure values is that they always return the same value.
-Pure definitions always return the same value, when they are supplied with the
+Pure definitions always return the same value, if they are supplied with the
 same arguments.

 To see that no state is needed, evaluate these definitions in REPL: